JosiahSiegel/triple-stack/README.md

 If you receive the following error: `Gem::RemoteFetcher::FetchError: SSL_connect`, you will have to temporarily edit your Gemfile source to http instead of https, `cd` into `triple-stack`, and run `bundle install`.

-To run your new application, run `rails server` and navigate to http://localhost:3000/.
+To view your new application, run `rails server` and navigate to http://localhost:3000/.
 You will see the error " **Could not load 'active_record/connection_adapters/sqlite3_adapter'** ".

 `Ctrl-C` to shutdown server.